joemoose/psiops/docs/index.md

 Characters who attack while in cover should subtract the armor bonus their cover grants from the damage they deal (this also applies to enemies).

-Low cover does little to protect the body (iron bars, thick foliage, another person); medium cover protects at least half of the body and often requires crouching (the front of a car, a highway divider, a barrel).
-In contrast, high cover protects the whole body and allows free positioning (a wall, a thick tree trunk, a train car).
+- **Low** cover does little to protect the body (iron bars, thick foliage, another person).
+- **Medium** cover protects at least half of the body and often requires crouching (the front of a car, a highway divider, a barrel).
+- **High** cover protects the whole body and allows free positioning (a wall, a thick tree trunk, a train car).

 When you deal damage with a ranged weapon to an enemy in cover, you may choose to lay down *suppressing fire* instead.
 Suppressed characters who leave cover take the damage of the suppressing attack.